What to study for the ATI TEAS® in 2022

 - Free ATI TEAS practice test questions – Updated for TEAS 7

 - Free ATI TEAS study guide

-- Prenursing Smarter Online TEAS Prep Program (Updated for TEAS 6 and 7).
+- Prenursing Smarter Online TEAS Prep Program (fully updated for the TEAS 7).

 Which version of the TEAS will you take?

-First, these changes will likely not go into effect until June 3, 2022.
+First, these changes went into effect on June 3, 2022.
 Your school will likely take the ATI TEAS 6 version for several months during the transition period — so don’t panic!

 Second, the ATI TEAS is definitely testing out new questions right now.
 These ATI TEAS test questions are likely not scored… but they still can appear on the current version of the TEAS.

 In fact, I’m hearing from students that weird things are happening on the TEAS exam.
 If you are taking the ATI TEAS in early 2022, you are likely getting unscored questions that are test questions for the new version of the TEAS exam.

 New ATI TEAS science section questions that I’m noticing:

 - More detailed questions about cellular organelles